alt-romes/alt-romes/README.md

 * [c-compiler](https://github.com/alt-romes/c-compiler): A C to LLVM compiler in C
 * [.vim](https://github.com/alt-romes/.vim): minimalist and modern vim configuration with sane settings, handwritten statusline and tabline, small custom plugins, and few external plugins
 * [cob-hs](https://github.com/alt-romes/cob-hs): A haskell library for CoB
+* [haskell-x-swift-project-steps](https://github.com/alt-romes/haskell-x-swift-project-steps): A step-by-step Haskell x Swift project where the commits match the steps described in the accompanying blog posts

 ### ⚡ And some of my smaller projects
 * [ghc-obsidian](https://github.com/alt-romes/ghc-obsidian-generator): Generate an Obsidian Vault from the Notes in GHC Haskell